Robust Antimicrobial Stewardship Program (ASP) Support

 We provide optimum antimicrobial management to ensure favorable treatment outcomes, shorten patient hospital stay, and enable cost savings by reducing the high expenditures associated with inappropriate antimicrobial use, and improve regulatory compliance.

-Praxis ID’s ASP support is also designed to lower the incidence of antimicrobial resistance and reduce the occurrence rates of hospital-acquired infections such as Clostridium difficile (CDI).
+Praxis ID’s ASP support is also designed to lower the incidence of antimicrobial resistance and reduce the occurrence rates of hospital-acquired infections such as Clostridioides difficile (CDI).

 Praxis ID’s ASP support is customizable and includes close cooperation with pharmacy staff.
 If needed, pharmacy staff may also consult with the Praxis ID clinician on the weekends.
 The goal of these consultations is to review individual patients to ensure they are on the optimal therapy in accordance with ASP program goals.
 For example, if the goal is reduction of quinolone use or broad-spectrum antibiotic use, along with, overall cost reduction, then Praxis working with pharmacy staff might use the following criteria to select patients for review:

 Review patients who are on >3 days of any antibioitc